Key takeaways

 • The Chase Slate Edge℠ and Chase Freedom Unlimited® are two popular Chase credit cards geared toward consumers with good or excellent credit.

-• Where the Chase Freedom Unlimited offers rewards for spending and an intro APR offer that lasts for 15 months, the Chase Slate Edge skips rewards in favor of a longer intro APR offer.
+• The Chase Freedom Unlimited offers cash back rewards and a shorter introductory APR offer, while the Chase Slate Edge skips rewards in favor of a longer intro APR offer.

 • The right card for you depends on your goals and what you prefer having the most — more time to pay down debt with zero interest or cash back rewards.

-The Chase Slate Edge℠ and Chase Freedom Unlimited® have some overlapping features, yet each card was designed to help consumers reach a different goal.
-Where the Chase Slate Edge is geared to people who need to consolidate and pay down debt, the Chase Freedom Unlimited works for people who want to earn rewards while enjoying 0 percent APR for a shorter time.
+The Chase Slate Edge℠* and Chase Freedom Unlimited® have some overlapping features, yet each card was designed to help consumers reach a different goal.
+Where the Chase Slate Edge is geared toward people who need to consolidate and pay down debt, the Chase Freedom Unlimited works for people who want to earn rewards while enjoying an introductory APR for a shorter time.

 But which card is best for you?
 Ultimately, that depends on what you’re trying to accomplish when you sign up.
 Below we compare these two Chase credit cards based on their features and rewards to help you find the right fit.